If you want to be more effective as a coach, start putting neuroscience to work for you. How?

 If you are a coach who wants to stand out, being familiar with Applied Neuroscience will absolutely differentiate you.
 The Applied Neuroscience Programme will provide you with lots of new learning but also new tools which you can implement immediately.
 You can also study to become a Practitioner in Brain and Behavioural Change.

-This opportunity only comes once a year, and this year it starts in March.
+This opportunity only comes once a year.

 Curious?
 Want to know more about taking your coaching to the next level?
 Take a look at our Applied Neuroscience Programme.